luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 	ggtitle("relationship between mRIN (=TIN) and the experimentally determined RIN")

 #export the file as PDF landscape
-#move all files back to CAMP
+#move all files (tin.xls & plot) back to CAMP server
 ```

 ## Assess Nucleotide Content